kevinha298/jwt-django-rest-api/README.md

 9) On the second terminal session for the following instructions (get into the app service of the django_app container to create a super user). docker-compose exec app sh

-10) Once inside the app service of the django_app container, create a super user and enter username, email address, and password python manage.py createsuperuser
+10) Once inside the app service of the django_app container, create a super user and enter username, email address, and password. python manage.py createsuperuser
 username: admin
 password: app123